 Blog | Lodging Form LLL: What you should know

-Following a recent amendment to the Deeds Registries Act (‘the Act’), conveyancers are now required to lodge Form LLL for statistical and land audit purposes.
+Following a recent amendment to the Deeds Registries Act (‘the Act’), conveyancers in South Africa are now statutorily required to lodge a new form, otherwise known as Form LLL, for statistical and land audit purposes.

-The form is contained under reg 18(4) of the amended Regulations to the Act, which take effect next month.
+The prescribed form is now contained under reg 18(4) of the amended Regulations to the Act, which are set to take effect next month.

-While we await a circular from the Office of the Chief Registrar, we have received the following information:
+While we await a circular from the Office of the Chief Registrar outlining the specificities of Form LLL, our conveyancing attorneys have received the following information:

 • The form is for the transferee’s completion and signature.

-• If there is no transferee, the form must be completed and signed by the registered owner or holder (e.g. in the case of a CCT or CRT).
+• If there is no transferee, Form LLL must be completed and signed by the registered owner or holder (e.g. in the case of a CCT or CRT).

-• An attorney, conveyancer, or notary public may sign the form on information supplied by the client, which is useful in cases where the client is overseas or in another city.
+• An attorney, conveyancer, or notary public may sign the form on information supplied by the client, which is useful in cases where the client is travelling, resides overseas, or is in another city.

-• Importantly, the form contains questions regarding race and gender, which cannot be assumed.
-It is thus important for clients to complete this information themselves to ensure accuracy.
+• Importantly, Form LLL contains questions regarding race and gender, which cannot be assumed.
+To ensure accuracy and minimise unnecessary complications, it is thus important for clients to complete this information themselves.

-• In line with commencement of the amended Regulations, the form must be lodged with each transaction in the Deeds Registry from 5th April 2025.
+• In line with the commencement of the amended Regulations, the form must be lodged with each transaction in the Deeds Office from 5th April 2025.

-• If the transferee is a company, close corporation, or trust, the majority race, gender, and nationality of the shareholders/members/beneficiaries/etc must be indicated.
+• If the transferee is a company, close corporation, or trust, the majority race, gender, and nationality of the shareholders/members/beneficiaries/etc. must be clearly indicated.

-• For correspondent matters, the instructing attorney should include a completed copy of this form so that an original – containing the information supplied in the signed copy – can be lodged.
+• For correspondent matters, the instructing attorney should include a completed copy of Form LLL so that an original – containing the information supplied in the signed copy – can be lodged at the Deeds Office.

-We hope to receive a clarifying circular soon and will endeavour to keep you updated of further developments.
+While we hope to receive a clarifying circular soon, we will endeavour to keep you updated of any further developments.

-To consult with a property law specialist, contact us at info@stbb.co.za.
+For additional insights or to consult with a property law attorney, contact our team at info@stbb.co.za.

 For the best legal advice and personalised service, let's talk